raphlcx/json2gsheet/README.md

 `json2gsheet` was started out to always push keys to the same column, and varying values from different files to its respective column.
 The current structure of the configuration file for the application is reflected on this use case.

-It uses an identifying attribute, the `id`, to correlate the JSON file and the sheet column it is pushed to.
+It uses an identifying attribute, an ID, to correlate the JSON file and the sheet column it is pushed to.

 Conceptually: